 Light & Temperature

-Bright, but indirect light is best for your plant.
+Bright, but indirect light is best for these common house plants.
 While short periods of direct light are fine, too much full sun will cause leaf discoloration.
 Partial shade is your best bet, as it loves a bit of early morning sunlight before the heat of the day hits.
-If you don’t have a location with only early morning sun, avoid afternoon sunlight and instead opt for a bright location in your home.
+If you don’t have a location with only early morning sun, avoid direct afternoon sun and instead opt for a bright location in your home.

 Temperature is definitely a concern.
 The natural environment for your baby rubber plant is growing zones 10 and 11.
-At temperatures below 55 degrees, your plant will be chilled and suffer problems.
+In cold drafts or at temperatures below 55 degrees, your plant will be chilled and suffer problems.
 Maintain an indoor temperature of 60 degrees and above, and it will be happy!

 Water & Humidity